Tutorial: Predict automobile price with the designer (preview)

 From the drop-down menu, select Exclude and Column names.

 In the lower right, select Save to close the column selector.

 Select the Select Columns in Dataset module.

-In the properties pane, select Parameters > Comment and enter Exclude normalized losses.
+In the properties pane, select the Comment text box and enter Exclude normalized losses.

 Clean missing data